 Are you interested in knowing more about how to brood and raise turkey poults?
 If you are interested in raising turkeys on your homestead or farm, you will want to know the best tips for raising strong, healthy poults.
 Turkeys can be both a sustainable meat solution for your family, and enjoyable members of your poultry flock.
 Quite a few people end up quite attached to their pet turkeys!

 There are three ways to obtain turkey hatchlings, called poults.
-The first pertains to Heritage turkey breeds: allow a Heritage hen to follow her instincts and set a clutch of eggs to hatch your poults.
+The first pertains to Heritage turkeys: allow a Heritage hen to follow her instincts and set a clutch of eggs to hatch your poults.
 Another option is incubating fertilized turkey eggs under specific conditions.
 Finally, you can opt to purchase poults from a reputable hatchery.
-This gives you a good number of poults and allows you to try a few different breeds at the same time.
+This gives you a good number of poults and allows you to try a few different varieties at the same time.

 Naturally Brooding Poults by Heritage Turkey Hens

 If you are keeping a Heritage turkey hen and tom, you most likely have fertilized eggs.
-Heritage breeds of turkey such as the Narragansett, Bourbon Red, and Blue Slate are able to mate naturally.
+Heritage turkey varieties such as the Narragansett, Bourbon Red, and Blue Slate are able to mate naturally.
 The resulting fertilized eggs are more likely to be brooded by the hen successfully.

-Production breeds of turkeys, such as the Broad Breasted White or Bronze, are too large to mate successfully.
-These breeds are often artificially inseminated at hatcheries, and therefore do not make good candidates for natural reproduction on homesteads.
+Production turkeys, such as the Broad Breasted White or Bronze, are too large to mate successfully.
+These varieties are often artificially inseminated, and therefore do not make good candidates for natural reproduction on homesteads.
 Additionally, most production hens do not instinctively sit on their eggs as Heritage hens typically do.

 Turkey hens are seasonal egg layers.
 Once you begin to find eggs in the spring, prepare an area where your hen will be safe as she sets on the eggs.
 Collect any eggs in good clean condition from your hens.
 While some people choose to leave brooding to nature, allowing multiple hens to brood will often result in the loss of all the fertilized eggs.
 The best course of action is to choose your calmest and most settled broody, set up her safe space, and allow her to brood the clutch of eggs alone.
 Once you feel that the broody hen is ready to settle, you can slip any other eggs that you have collected from other hens into her nest.